The Evolution of God

 The Creation of “God” In Our Image

 The concept of "God" has traditionally been framed as the ultimate source of human existence.
 However, from the perspectives of psychology, anthropology, and cognitive science, the relationship often appears reversed: humans serve as the architects, designing deities that reflect our own biological, social, and psychological frameworks.
-By examining how we project our image onto the infinite, we gain insight into the mechanics of human cognition and the limits of our perception.
+By examining how we may project our image onto the infinite, we can gain insight into the mechanics of human cognition and the limits of our perception.

 The Anthropomorphic Impulse